david-zwicker/video-analysis/mousetracking/README.md

 Package     | Usage
 ------------|-------------------------------------------
-descartes   | Used for debug plotting of shapes grip        | Used for converting markdown to html pandas      | Used for writing results to csv files
+dateutil    | Used for being less picky about date formats descartes   | Used for debug plotting of shapes grip        | Used for converting markdown to html pandas      | Used for writing results to csv files